iambanklee/vending_machine/README.md

 ```

 ## Tests
-RSpec with around 99% test coverage.
+RSpec with 100% test coverage

 ## Implemation approaches
 I used a mix of DDD/BDD/TDD approaches as the requirements seems clear but include no expecting input and output examples nor format.